simhaonline/articles/misc/PGP2.md

     [ultimate] (1).
 Bilbo Baggins <bilbo@shire.org>
     [ultimate] (2)  [jpeg image of size 5324]

-    gpg>
+    gpg> revkey

-    Do you really want to revoke the selected subkeys? (y/N)
+    Do you really want to revoke the selected subkeys? (y/N) y

     Please select the reason for the revocation:
         0 = No reason specified